turingschool/curriculum/source/projects/blogger.markdown

 The action 'index' could not be found for ArticlesController
 ```

 The router tried to call the `index` action, but the articles controller doesn't have a method with that name.

-It then lists available actions, but there aren't any.
-This is because our controller is still blank.
-Let's add the following method inside the controller:
+Add the following method inside the controller:

 ```ruby
 def index